cupof-github/blang.js/README.md

 ### is.languageCode() : Boolean

-`is` object can detect a browser's language whether what you expected.
+`is` object is used to compare a browser's language.

-Quick example below snippet.
+Quick example snippet.
 If user's browser-language has set as **English**, return `true`.
 Otherwise return `false`.

 ```js
 /* detect english of not */